thanosWebDev/react-redux-project-readable/README.md

-# Readable API Server
+# Readable: A React-Redux test project

+This Web App was created as a test project for the "React Nanodegree Program" course.

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+Readable is a content and comment web app project.
+Users are able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users are also able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

-## Start Developing

-To get started developing right away:
+## How to run the App

+The project includes a **backend server** (provided by the course creators) and a **front-end web app**.

+To run the app locally first make sure you have npm & node installed, then follow this steps:

+- **Download the project**
+    - Clone the project from github:  `git clone https://github.com/thanosWebDev/react-redux-project-readable.git`
+    - Change directory into the project: `cd react-redux-project-readable`

-* Install and start the API server
+- **Install and start the API server**
-    - `cd api-server`
+    - Change to **'api-server'** subdirectory: `cd api-server`
+    - Install server dependencies: `npm install`
+    - Start the server: `npm start`

+- **Install and start the Front-end server**
+    - Open a new terminal window
+    - From the project's root folder change to **'readable-frontend'** subdirectory: `cd readable-frontend`
-    - `npm install`
+    - Install dependencies: `npm install`
-    - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
-    - `create-react-app frontend`
-    - `cd frontend`
-    - `npm start`
+    - Start the server:  `npm start`

-## API Server

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).
+    - Open your browser to: `http://localhost:3000`